sourcegraph/about/content/blogposts/2024/virtual-code-ai-summit-recap.md

 Similarly, **Leidos**, a leader in government contracting, shared how AI is uniquely suited to address the challenges of working with **real government codebases**, which often involve massive monoliths, decades of technical debt, and high-security constraints.

-As Leidos’ Chief AI Officer noted during his session:
+As Leidos’ Chief AI Officer Ron Keesing noted during his session:

 > *AI helps us parse through codebases that would take humans weeks or months to untangle.
 With AI, discovery, navigation, and modernization become significantly faster and safer.*